“Thank you, TFO, for keeping the music alive.”

 The broadcast also will include live TFO recordings of the other two works on the program: Tchaikovsky’s Serenade for Strings (recorded at the Mahaffey Theater in St. Petersburg in 2000) and Golijov’s Last Round (recorded at Ruth Eckerd Hall in 2010).

 TFO has canceled concerts through at least April 5 to reduce the spread of the coronavirus (COVID-19), but live recordings of 13 full concerts will keep the music going through June 11 and beyond.
 For the first time, broadcasts will be available on-demand at WSMR.org for 45 days after the airdate.
-You can find the one from last week, TFO’s Opening Night concert conducted by Music Director Michael Francis, here, along with a video of Maestro Francis.

 The rest of the broadcasts will be a mix of live recordings from this season and TFO’s archives — a gift of hope and joy to our community in conjunction with WUSF Public Media and Classical WSMR radio.
 The broadcasts also are made possible by the Community Foundation of Tampa Bay and Jay’s Fabric Center.
 Special thank you to the Florida Orchestra Musicians Association and to the American Federation of Musicians Local 427-721 for making these recordings possible.